krichey15/lab-39-svg-fonts/README.md

 ===

 ## Submission Instructions
-* Continue working from Lab-38
 * Submit a pull request

 #### Feture Tasks
-* add a Google-Font to your project useing an cdn url and @import
+* add a Google-Font to your project using an cdn url and @import
-* add Font-Awesome to your project useing yarn and an @import
+* add Font-Awesome to your project using yarn and an @import

-#### Test
-* Test your redux reducers
-* Test your util methods

 ## Bonus 2pts
-* Create full crud for two resources
+* Create drop down menu

 ####  Documentation
 Write a description of the project in your README.md